FIRST-Tech-Challenge/FtcRobotController/README.md

 ## Why GitHub? ┐('～`;)┌

-1. We've had code randomly vanish off the phone, thats not good.
+1. We've had code randomly vanish off the phone.
+Thats not good.
 Github prevents "Disney Pixar's Finding auto.java"

 2. Version control, lets us separate previous code, working code, and in progress code

-3. easy to access in the future
+3. Easy to access in the future

-4. forces us to be organized
+4. Forces us to be organized

-5. if you like to code, u will probably use it in the future
+5. If you like to code, you will probably use it in the future

-6. sounds cool to judges (i think?)
+6. Sounds cool to judges (i think?)

 # Getting Started With GIT